Gender reform in Esperanto

 Gender asymmetry is an aspect of the constructed international auxiliary language Esperanto which has been challenged by numerous proposals seeking to regularize both grammatical and lexical gender.

 In the text below, when a proposed word or usage is not grammatically correct according to the standard rules of Esperanto grammar, it will be marked with an asterisk (*).

 Gender in Esperanto

 Esperanto does not have grammatical gender other than in the two personal pronouns li "he" and ŝi "she" and their derivatives.
-Nevertheless, gender is often a fuzzy issue.
+Nevertheless, lexical gender is sometimes an issue.
 In practical usage words formed with the suffix -ul "person" are ambiguous, sometimes used with a masculine meaning in the singular, but generally neutral in the plural.
 However, concepts of gender have changed over time, and many words that were once considered masculine are now neutral, especially words related to professions and animals.
 In older texts it is only context that disambiguates.
 For example, in the saying al feliĉulo eĉ koko donas ovojn "to a happy man, even a koko gives eggs" (Zamenhof), the word koko means "cockerel/rooster", not "chicken".
 However, this can be confusing to those who are not familiar with that saying, as the word koko has become more neutral over time.